projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    3. The hypervisor does not unintendedly access the memory of the Service or User VM.

--  Destination of external interrupts are set to be the physical core where the VM that handles them is running.
+-  The destination of external interrupts is set to be the physical core where the VM that handles them is running.

    External interrupts are always handled by the hypervisor in ACRN.